louisgv/rose/README.md

 </h1>

 <h2 align="center">
-    A rewrite of [roslibjs](https://github.com/RobotWebTools/roslibjs) that smells like roses.
+    A rewrite of <a href="https://github.com/RobotWebTools/roslibjs">roslibjs</a> that smells like roses.
 </h2>

 # Goal